lifosys-app/privacy/README.md

-# privacy
-Privacy policy for the Lifosys Android app
+Privacy policy for the Lifosys Android app — see index.md